TPU Inner Tubes Explained: Weight, Performance, and When They’re Worth It

 - Elasticity: TPU’s compliance absorbs micro-impacts, improving comfort and tire contact patch dynamics without the rapid leakage of latex.

-- Performance weight tradeoff: at ~25 g, TPU combines lightweight gains with predictable pressure behavior for competitive cyclists.
+- Performance weight tradeoff: at roughly 25 g, TPU combines lightweight gains with predictable pressure behavior for competitive cyclists.

 | Attribute | Implication |